TurboHeat/thermophone-tools/README.md

 If `Backend_codes.Solution_function` is configured to run using `parfor`, it is necessary to initialize the `mp` toolbox on each node (i.e. worker of the parallel pool) using the following commands:

     ```matlab
-    parpool(); % Create a pool with the default settings
+    gcp(); % Create a pool with the default settings (if needed)
     spmd   % Issue commands to all workers in pool (Single Program, Multiple Data)
       warning('off', 'MATLAB:nearlySingularMatrix') % Precision warning toggle
       mp.Digits(50);                                % mp toolbox precision setup
     end